June 14, 2017

 China is also re-investing as its Chinese National Petroleum Corporation continues to hold shares in two of Syria’s largest oil producers ––The Syrian Petroleum Company and al-Furat Petroleum Company––while Sinochem, a Chinese conglomerate, also holds substantial shares in various Syrian oil fields.
 China was the largest source of imports of weapons systems and chemical weapons programs to Syria in 2010.

 Economics notwithstanding, Syria continues to be important geopolitically.
 Establishing ties and a presence in Syria is another motivator for investment countries.
 At the forefront is Russia and Iran, with direct political interests in Syria, yet they are not alone.
 EU member state the Czech Republic continues to maintain good relations with the Syrian regime.
-In 2016, the Czech Republic hosted the Syrian foreign minister and proposed reconstruction on healthcare, education, social facilities, and infrastructure for economic and social development.
+In 2016, the Czech Republic hosted the Syrian foreign minister and proposed reconstruction projects on healthcare, education, social facilities, and crucial infrastructure for economic and social development.
 Belarus also maintains its embassy in Syria and as recently as April 2017, the Syrian regime met with Belarusian representatives to discuss possible cooperation over the investments in “industrial cities” to ensure the “sustainable development of resources,” such as the establishment of a factory for assembling Belarusian vehicles inside Syria.

 Radicalized people from all over the world continue to join the Syrian conflict and gain experience fighting and running militant organizations.
-Investment countries align themselves politically with the Assad regime to share intelligence and mitigate threats at home.
+Investment countries choose to align themselves politically with the Assad regime to share intelligence and mitigate threats at home.
 India fears the security risk of extremists with the increased presence of Indian jihadists in the Syrian conflict, as well as radicalized Afghanis, Pakistanis, and Kashmiris.
 India politically supported the Assad regime by strongly opposing foreign intervention as a means of securing its security partner and economic investments in Syria.

-Much like India, China also fears domestic security threats by ethnic minority Uyghur Muslims from Xinjiang region.
-Many Chinese Muslims joined the Turkistan Islamic Party in Syria, as well as Jabhat Fateh al-Sham (previously the Nusra Front and now part of Hay’at Tahrir al-Sham), the Islamic State, and Ahrar al-Sham.
+Much like India, China also fears domestic security threats from ethnic minority Uyghur Muslims from Xinjiang region.
+Many Chinese Muslims joined the Turkistan Islamic Party in Syria, as well as Jabhat Fateh al-Sham (previously the Nusra Front and now part of Hay’at Tahrir al-Sham), the Islamic State (ISIS), and Ahrar al-Sham.
 China fears that these Chinese Muslims have become experienced militants and may return to China.
 Chinese intelligence continues to increase its cooperation with Syrian intelligence in efforts to counter this extremism by increasing high level meetings to once a month.

 Reema Hibrawi is an assistant director at the Rafik Hariri Center for the Middle East.